 Due Date

 A timeline is crucial with any print project and should be clearly established beforehand.
-Give the printer due dates for not only artwork submissions, but also the final delivery.
+Give the printer due dates for artwork submissions and the final delivery.
 Make a note if the print project is part of an upcoming event, and set delivery for a specific time.
+The more information for your printer to work with, the better.
+They’re constantly managing different jobs and can move them around according to due dates so that all projects are completed by their due date.

-If using artwork in the project, provide the printer with a sample.
-In the event that a sample is unavailable, provide details such as file format (PDF is preferred since estimators don’t typically have access to CreativeSuite or EPS files), method of file submission, and the anticipated receipt date of the artwork.
+If you’re using artwork in the project, provide the printer with a sample.
+Generally, printers like to see artwork in a PDF or other specific format when it’s finally submitted.
+Check with your printer first.
+And if you do not have a sample, it’s helpful to provide details such as file format (Again, PDF is preferred since estimators don’t typically have access to CreativeSuite or EPS files), method of file submission, and the anticipated receipt date of the artwork, as well as any other noteworthy distinctions (please match art to logo color, use this font, etc.).

 Project/Order Description